TUMFTM/Snapshot/README.md

 ### Qualitative Results

 To visualize the trajectories for different scenes and different models, `/media/visualization.py` provides a basic implementation for the preprocessed data.
-Selected scenes generated with this script are displayed below, with the blue line representing the ground truth, yellow the prediction of Snapshot and green the CVM.
+Selected scenes generated with this script are displayed below, with the blue line representing the ground truth and green the prediction of Snapshot.

 Scenario 1 | Scnario 2
  :-------------------------:|:-------------------------: